rust-lang/prev.rust-lang.org/faq.md

 If you want to clone an existing slice safely, you can use `std::slice::clone_from_slice`.
 This function is currently unstable, but [should be stabilized soon](https://internals.rust-lang.org/t/stabilizing-basic-functions-on-arrays-and-slices/2868).

 To copy potentially overlapping bytes, use `std::ptr::copy`.
 To copy nonoverlapping bytes, use `std::ptr::cpy_nonoverlapping`.
 Both of these functions are `unsafe`, as both can be used to subvert the language's safety guarantees.
-Use caution when using them.
+Take care when using them.

-### Can Rust reasonably function without the standard library?
+### Can Rust function reasonably without the standard library?

 Absolutely.
 Rust programs can be set to not load the standard library using the `#![no_std]` attribute.
 With this attribute set, you can continue to use the Rust core library, which is nothing but the platform-agnostic primitives.
 As such, it doesn't include IO, concurrency, heap allocation, etc. Note however that `libcore` has not been stabilized.